-Mindful selling as we’ve already noted is about having a ‘growth mindset’ and top performing sellers have an insatiable appetite to learn, explore and experiment.
+Mindful selling as we’ve already noted, is about having a ‘growth mindset’.
+Top performing sellers have an insatiable appetite to learn, explore and experiment.
 They have a thirst for knowledge and strive to be the best in their field.

-Status quo is the arch enemy of the mindful seller and with a great deal of their curiosity focused on their buyer that serves them extremely well.
-In his article in Psychology Today, ‘Seven Ways to Be More Curious’, Assistant Professor of Education Policy and Psychology, Jonathan Wai, says, ‘Be an expert who is interested in everything’; That’s mindful selling.
+Status quo is the arch enemy of mindful selling.
+In his article in Psychology Today, ‘Seven Ways to Be More Curious’, Assistant Professor of Education Policy and Psychology, Jonathan Wai, says, ‘Be an expert who is interested in everything’; that’s mindful selling.

 – Make time for curiosity – introduce yourself to new types of books, magazines, topics and people.

 – Surround yourself with curious people

 – Make time to be present, practice mindfulness.

 – Let go of the past.

 I realise it goes without saying that without integrity sales people don’t stand any chance of success.
 Integrity is the core of mindful selling.
 It’s not something you separate personally and professionally.Integrity is a value you have and live by in everything you do.
 It’s a highly attractive quality in the eyes of a buyer and they can sense it a mile away.